Pori National Urban Park: Pearl of the urban park - the south bank of the river, Eteläranta

-The stone buildings on the south bank of the river Kokemäenjoki with their administrative buildings and the boulevards that dissect the center tell of numerous fires in the city and of the set of values of that time.
+The stone buildings on the south bank of the river Kokemäenjoki, with their administrative buildings and the boulevards that dissect the center, tell of numerous fires in the city and of the set of values of that time.
 "Kivi-Pori" (stone Pori), built in the spirit of the neo-renaissance, is a cultural environment of national significance.

-Avenues a part of the townscape
+Avenues

 The key features of the urban park – the tree-lined avenues, which crisscross the center of Pori – have featured in the city structure since the last town fire of 1852.
-Pori's national urban park is an integral part of the inhabitants' everyday life with the opportunities it brings for recreation.
+Pori National Urban Park is an integral part of the inhabitants' everyday life, with the opportunities it brings for recreation.
 The pedestrianized area in the town center, Promenadi-Pori, which has been developed since the 1970s, is now complemented by the national urban park of Pori.

 The Portal

 Railway buildings have brought their own theme to the national urban park of Pori.
-The old wooden railway station of Pori is located at the end of Länsipuisto (West Avenue) and the present railway station built in the functional style lies to the south.
+The old wooden railway station of Pori is located at the end of Länsipuisto (West Avenue) and the present railway station, built in the functional style, lies to the south.
 The Portal, an underpass going under the railway station, was completed in 1998 and connects the southern and northern areas of the urban park.
 The length of the zone is 11 km and at the point of the central avenues the zone measures almost 3 km in the east-west direction.
-The width of the urban park varies from a kilometer at the islands and the forest of Pori to only a hundred meters at the central avenues.
+The width of the urban park varies from a kilometer at the islands and the forest of Pori, to only a hundred meters at the central avenues.
 The narrowest point of the urban park is as it passes below the railway and highway 2 along the Portal.
 The total surface area of the park is about 9.5 km².